Review

 • Floyd has a 2.2 star rating on Trust Pilot, which is low for this type of company.
 On average, online furniture companies hover around 3 stars due to the complex nature of the industry and the price point.
 Lower than 3 stars is concerning.

-Floyd’s Top Product Reviews
+Floyd’s Top Product Reviews:

 • The Sofa 5 Star Review: “I love everything about The Sofa!
 It’s sturdy, stylish, and most importantly it is comfortable.
 I really like that it’s so easy to clean under the sofa now with the open leg concept.
 We regularly rotate the cushions/pillows – I see this piece of furniture last a good long time.
 Did I mention how pretty it is?
 Happy Floyd owner here!” – Patricia.